MystenLabs/dapol/README.md

 The library has not been released as a crate yet (as of Nov 2023) but the API has the following capabilities:
 - build a tree using the builder pattern or a configuration file
 - generate inclusion proofs from a list of entity IDs (tree required)
-- verify an inclusion proof using a roof has (no tree required)
+- verify an inclusion proof using a root hash (no tree required)

 See the examples directory for details on how to use the API.